 If you are making a payment for a certain deadline, you will want to check that your transfer provider can process your transfer within that time frame.

-Large sums can sometimes take longer to process because additional verification checks are required to verify you are authorised to be sending that amount of money, so take this into account when looking to send a large sum abroad.
+Large sums can sometimes take longer to process because additional verification checks are required to verify that you are authorised to send that amount of money, so take this into account when looking to send a large sum abroad.

-Importantly, you’ll want to consider the security measures your chosen method of transfer has in place.
+Importantly, you’ll want to consider the security measures your chosen transfer method has in place.
 Not only do you want to ensure your money is delivered securely to your recipient, but you also want to make sure that should you encounter any problems, you are using a reliable service that can help you.
-One thing to look out for is how the provider you are using is regulated.
+One thing to look out for is how the provider you use is regulated.
 In the UK, providers should be regulated by the financial conduct authority (FCA), which oversees financial institutions.

 Ultimately, the best way for you to transfer a large amount of money abroad really depends on the circumstances of your transfer.
 Variables that can affect this include: